 The current customer gains

-When promoting to the current customer, they are very motivated to share with others.
-With an incentive on the line, customers will be more likely to share the news of your company and sing your praises.
-This leads to many warm leads, increases customer retention, and brand loyalty.
+By giving a reward to the current customer, they become more motivated to share with others – more likely to share the news of your company and sing your praises.
+This brings in many warm leads, increases customer retention, and promotes brand loyalty.

-However, without an incentive to join themselves, new customers are less likely to close the deal.
-It can also look less than authentic when current customers stand to gain, but not the new customer.
+However, without an incentive to purchase from you, the newly referred customers are less likely to close the deal.
+A referral can also look less than authentic when current customers stand to gain, but not the new customer.